juancho11gm/juancho11gm.github.io/README.md

 The page does **not** show frequently updated data, and the page content does **not** change on every request.

-On the other hand, Spotify data and the About Page data is fetched using SWR.
+On the other hand, Spotify data is fetched using SWR.
 That means the pages can skip pre-rendering some parts of a page and then use client-side JavaScript to populate them.

 ## Local Development